rajatabcx/admin-panel-builder/README.md

 the user details list of all the products from high to low price in electronics category

-- Update the db connection string from camelCase to snake_case
-- Manage catalog fix
 - Create the description part of the schema
+- create header with title and description, project details and breadcrumbs in dashboard page
+- test connection if fail tigger the db connection string error